Miebakagh, a trained historian and computer geek, is interested in alternative medicine. A health enthusiast, fond of food and nutrition.

 ‘Cayenne pepper’, writes Ryan Ramam, a registered dietician, may ‘help boost the stomach’s defense against infections, increased digestive fluid production and help deliver enzymes to the stomach, aiding digestion'.

 Have you ever thought that you can’t eat a soup, stew, or porridge that has no pepper in it?
-Not only pepper gives the soup or stew flavour or savory.
+Not only pepper gives the soup or stew flavor or savory.
 It enhanced the eating process.

 Pepper stimulated the circulatory system.
 The capsaicin, the active ingredient in the pepper does the job, while you eat it in your teas, avocado, or fresh coconut meat.
 And of course, any food can go with the pepper.
 Chili pepper benefits your heart health.